Interview with Dr. Nikolai Ardey

 As a visionary, we engage in futurology.
 Using artificial intelligence, we analyse financial flows, patents, all newspaper articles and scientific literature.
 From this, we identify weak signals and their connectivity.
 If these signals point in one direction, this indicates a trend.
 And values studies also play a key role.
 From this, we develop solutions to put the company in a robust position for these changes – and to map this trend onto the corporate strategy and product portfolios of the brands.
 A good example of this is our collaboration with the US start-up QuantumScape.
 We have been collaborating to research large-scale production of solid-state batteries since 2018.
 A “super battery” if you will, which enables longer ranges and shorter charging times.
 We have since handed this over to the CoE Battery where the next step is setting up a production pilot plant for solid-state battery production in collaboration with QuantumScape.

 We are working towards a fully integrated mobility system through which everything runs like clockwork.
 This target vision also stands out in our innovations and research projects: They are linked together and are mutually dependent to some extent.
-A core topic was the accomplishments in long-distance mobility and autonomous driving.
-We presented concepts showing how our customers might spend their time in a self-driving car in the future.
+A core topic is the accomplishments in long-distance mobility and autonomous driving.
+We are developing concepts showing how our customers could spend their time in a self-driving car in the future.
 We are also working towards a paradigm shift when it comes to autonomous driving: when we move the laborious calculations of technical parameters from the car to the cloud, we can do away with certain hardware components in the car.
 This drastically reduces the costs of autonomous driving and will make it affordable for everyone very soon.
 Another driving force behind our projects is decarbonisation: We converted a twelve-cylinder test bench, which we can use to remove CO₂ from the air through passive mineral absorption.
 The “Direct Air Capture” turns back the clock on global warming as it were.
-We also presented an electric tractor for use in Africa.
+We also recently presented an electric tractor for use in Africa.